snorrwe/Frenetiq-Dnd/README.md

 * build files and watch: `npm run watch`

 ## Testing
-Please note that all pull requests must pass the tests in order to be merged into _master_.
+* Please note that all pull requests must pass the tests in order to be merged into _master_.
+This project uses [https://travis-ci.org](https://travis-ci.org) to enforce successful builds on _master_.

 * Running the tests locally:
 	* single run: `npm run test`